Chi Tu: The embassy of 607

+Society and customs

+The Book of Sui describes the people as piercing their ears and cutting the hair short, using no kneeling salutation, and anointing themselves with scented oil.
+They honoured Buddhism and held brahmanism in respect; women wore the hair in a knot at the nape, and both sexes favoured cloth of a colour likened to cloud at sunrise.
+Wealthy families displayed their means freely, but gold ornament could not be worn unless granted by the king.

+Marriages were set for an auspicious day.
+Five days beforehand the bride's family held a feast, at which her father led her by the hand and gave her to the groom; the wedding followed seven days later, after which the couple took their share of the property and set up separately, only young children remaining with the father.
+At a death the family cried aloud and put on white, built a pyre of timber beside the water, laid the body on it with incense and banners, and sent the dead off with conch and drum before letting the ashes fall into the stream.
+The rite was the same for every rank, except that a king's ashes were placed in a golden jar and lodged in a temple.

+The climate is described as warm in both seasons with heavy rain and thin cloud, allowing cultivation all year, chiefly of rice, millet, white beans and hemp, with crops much like those of Jiaozhi.
+Liquor was made from sugarcane, yellow-red in colour and mild, and was known as drunken sugar.

 Location

 Scholars do not agree on the location of Chi Tu.
 While some consider it to have been in the area of Phatthalung / Songkhla area, or Kelantan.
 The ruins around the Songkhla lake such as Bang Kaeo in Phatthalung or Sathing Phra in Songkhla might be one of the cities of Chi Tu.

+The Chinese accounts do not agree on the length of the voyage.
+The Book of Sui places Chi Tu more than a hundred days' sail from China, whereas the later notice reckons it at little more than ten days south from Yazhou (崖州) with a favourable wind, passing Jilong Island.
+The same later notice records an observation of the sun standing overhead at the winter solstice, with night equal in length to day.

 Sources from Indian scholars

 J.L.
 Meons (1937) believed that early Srivijaya was located in Kelantan and K.A.
 Nilakanta Sastri (1949) supported the idea.
 The Kelantan theory may not be far-fetched, since the Chinese Sui dynasty annals of the 7th century describe an advanced kingdom called Chi Tu or Raktamrittika (as in Kelantanese history) as being in Kelantan, which the name was later changed to "Sri Wijaya Mala".
 The founding of Sri Wijaya Mala was 667 BC with its capital called "Valai", and it was situated along the upper Kelantan river of Pergau, known for its rich gold mines.
 It was in 570 BC that the kingdom changed its name to Sri Wijaya.